Read Aquinas’ Five Ways with voice, context, and method in the same frame.

 Prompt 1: Provide me with rigorous formulations of Aquinas’ Five Ways.

-Read the section as a small map: The Argument from Motion (First Way), The Argument from Causation (Second Way), and The Argument from Contingency (Third Way) should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: The Argument from Motion (First Way), The Argument from Causation (Second Way), and The Argument from Contingency (Third Way) should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

 Premise 1